Zephany Nurse

 Zephany Nurse (born 28 April 1997) is a South African woman who was abducted from Groote Schuur Hospital in Cape Town, South Africa on 30 April 1997, when she was two days old.
-Nurse was reunited with her biological parents, Morne and Celeste Nurse, 17 years later after DNA tests confirmed her identity.
+Nurse was reunited with her biological parents, Morne and Celeste Nurse, 17 years later, after DNA tests confirmed her identity.

+After the ban on publication of her legal name was lifted, Zephany announced that her book titled Zephany: Two mothers, one daughter, an astonishing true story would be published.
+Miché Solomon, as she is now called, dedicated the book to both mothers.
+Her kidnapper was identified as Lavona Solomon, and in August 2016 she was sentenced to 10 years in prison.

+Miché struggled to form a relationship with her biological family, and after turning 18, as her biological parents were then divorced, she chose to move back in with the father she had grown up with, who had been absolved of any involvement in her kidnapping.
+She chose to keep the name that she was raised with, and says she has forgiven Lavona and regularly visited her while she was in prison.
+Lavona Solomon was released from prison on parole on 18 August 2023.

 Kidnapping

 Celeste Nurse delivered Zephany on 28 April 1997 by caesarean section in the Groote Schuur Hospital, Cape Town, South Africa.
 Celeste described a person in a nurse's uniform comforting her while her baby was still in the nearby cot, before falling asleep.
 When Celeste had woken up, a nurse kept asking her where the baby was, and at this point she realized that Zephany had been taken.
-The hospital contacted the police for assistance in searching the hospital; however only a few untraceable items were found, including Zephany's baby nest, a baby garment, and a handbag with no identifiable items.
-A pillow was found in a tunnel that was intended to provide direct access to the women in labour to the ward from the street.
+The hospital contacted the police for assistance in searching the hospital; however, only a few untraceable items were found, including Zephany's baby nest, a baby garment, and a handbag with no identifiable items.
+A pillow was found in a tunnel that was intended to provide direct access from the street to the ward for women in labour.
 The tunnel also provided access to the old main building, psychiatric department and out-patient section, which at the time had unrestricted access.

 The Nurse family believe the kidnapper took precautions to move through the ward unnoticed.
 The pillow was probably used to fake a pregnancy, as no one would question a pregnant woman moving around in a maternity ward.
 The woman, now dressed as a nurse in maroon pants and oatmeal top, made an effort to befriend the mothers in the ward.
 One of the expectant mothers, who remembered the kidnapper's face, had spoken to her briefly.
 On another occasion, this same mother found her holding her baby, and when questioned the woman replied that the baby had been crying and she was comforting it.
-In a later interview Celeste Nurse said: "Her intention was to steal a child, she didn't care which child it was."
+In a later interview, Celeste Nurse said: "Her intention was to steal a child, she didn't care which child it was."
 Five days after Zephany's birth, the Nurse family went home without their daughter.